placebokkk/placebokkk.github.io/_posts/2019-02-15-tts-tacotron.md

 Given <text, audio> pairs, the model can be trained completely from scratch with random initialization.
 We present several key techniques to make the sequence-to-sequence framework perform well for this challenging task.
-Tacotron achieves a 3.82 subjective 5-scale mean opinion score on US English, outperforming a production parametric system in terms of naturalness.
+Tacotron achieves a 3.82 subjective 5-scale mean opinion score on US English, outperforming a production paravmetric system in terms of naturalness.
 In addition, since Tacotron generates speech at the frame level, it’s substantially faster than sample-level autoregressive methods.

 专业术语